DPDEdit: Detail-Preserved Diffusion Models for Multimodal Fashion Image Editing: Experiments

 \subsection{Comparison to SOTA Methods}

-Table \ref{tab:performance_comparison} presents the quantitative comparison between our proposed DPDEdit and the baseline method on the extended VITON-HD test dataset.
+We compare our DPDEdit with SOTA models, including Stable Diffusion inpainting pipeline, TexFit, MGD and IP-Adapter.
+For fairness, all methods (except MGD) are retrained on the extended VITON-HD dataset.
+Table \ref{tab:performance_comparison} presents the quantitative results on the extended VITON-HD test dataset.
 The text-only conditioned method, TexFit, demonstrates competitive performance in FID (12.63) and LPIPS (0.211) metrics when compared to multimodal approaches MGD and IP-Adapter.
 This indicates that with accurate localization of the editing region, text-only editing method can also produce high-quality images.
-Therefore, effectively leveraging auxiliary modalities is crucial for achieving superior results in multimodal fashion image editing.DPDEdit incorporates real texture images to guide the generation of garment textures and utilizes DP-UNet for finer control, ensuring the preservation of intricate texture details.
-As a result, DPDEdit achieves the lowest FID (8.04) and LPIPS (0.142) scores, demonstrating its superior performance in generating high-fidelity fashion images.
+DPDEdit achieves the lowest FID (8.04) and LPIPS (0.142) scores, demonstrating its superior performance in generating high-fidelity fashion images.

 However, DPDEdit shows slightly lower performance in CLIP-S compared to text-driven image editing methods.
 This difference can be attributed to the multimodal nature of our approach, which does not rely solely on text for image generation, leading to a less precise alignment with text descriptions.
 On the other hand, our method outperforms other comparison methods in CLIP-I, including IP-Adapter, which also utilizes texture images as a condition.
 This performance indicates that DPDEdit effectively captures and reproduces the fine details of the input texture images, ensuring a high degree of consistency in the generated fashion textures.
 We also present the qualitative comparison to evaluate our method.
 As we show in Figure \ref{fig:5}, while DPDEdit does not achieve the highest scores in the CLIP-S metric, it generally better than other competing methods both in visual realism and alignment with the texture image.
 This observation suggests a disparity between the garment textures conveyed through textual descriptions and those present in reality, underscoring the importance of integrating the texture image modality in our approach.
 In comparison to IP-Adapter, our approach achieves a higher degree of alignment with the input textures, demonstrating the effectiveness of the proposed texture injection and refinement mechanism.
+For more qualitative results, please refer to the supplementary materials.

 To ensure that our quantitative results align with human perspectives, we perform a human-subject study to evaluate our method through human judgment.
 We recruit 23 participants from design-related fields to evaluate 2,032 sets of result images from the test set.
 For each set, participants need to select the generated image that exhibits the best performance in terms of image quality, identity preservation and multimodal consistency.
 For the multimodal consistency metric, we only consider methods utilizing IP-Adapter with the same input modalities as our approach.
 The detailed results of the image selection are presented in Figure \ref{fig:eva}.
 Our method consistently outperforms the other methods across all evaluation criteria.